 You will also have the chance to visit the Plaza Principal where you will participate in a tasting of Italian ice of exotic flavors.
 Dolores Hidalgo is also famous for that.
 I recommend trying the garambullo (blue myrtle cactus) one.

 The next place you visit is an even smaller town, but no less important.
 The main attraction in Atotonilco is its sanctuary, officially the Santuario de Jesús Nazareno de Atotonilco.

-Outside of the sanctuary you will see stands selling religious articles.
-One of the articles that most impressed me were whips.
+Outside of the sanctuary, you will see stands selling religious articles.
+One of the articles that most impressed me was whips.
 People still use them for their acts of penitence.
 Religion plays an important role in this small town without a doubt.

 We were told that one of the busiest, if not the busiest, seasons is Semana Santa (the week before Easter).
-I’m thinking of visiting again during that season in the near future.
+I’m thinking of visiting again during that season soon.

 Third Stop: San Miguel de Allende